FakeScope: Large Multimodal Expert Model for Transparent AI-Generated Image Forensics: Experiments and Analyses

 \subsection{Generalization Capability}

-For forensic detectors, the generalization ability on unacquainted image contents and generators is crucial for practical deployment.
-To assess this, we conduct a more challenging experiment to evaluate whether FakeScope is well generalizable on \textbf{unseen} image content and generators.
-Practically, we test all methods on the uncontaminated content proportions of AntifakePrompt~\cite{chang2023antifakeprompt} and AIGCDetectBenchmark~\cite{zhong2024patchcraft}, in comparison with the data employed in FakeInstruct.
-In particular, the AntifakePrompt dataset covers several OOD tasks beyond the primary scope of this work, such as image super-resolution, face spoofing~\cite{roessler2019faceforensicspp}, and inpainting, which pose a greater challenge to model generalization and robustness.
-In Table~\ref{tab:generalization}, the AP and AUC scores of each model across 17 image generators are presented, including 6 seen and 11 unseen ones.
-We also present the average AP over unseen generators as well as over all generators.
-From Table~\ref{tab:generalization}, it can be observed that the two variants of the FakeScope can achieve SOTA performance across all 17 generators and, notably, outperforms all baselines on the set of unseen generators.
-These results demonstrate that FakeScope can effectively handle novel image content and generation techniques, indicating strong generalization capability.
+The generalization to unacquainted image contents and generators is crucial for practical deployment.
+To assess this, we test all methods on the uncontaminated content proportions of AntifakePrompt~\cite{chang2023antifakeprompt} and AIGCDetectBenchmark~\cite{zhong2024patchcraft}, whose content is disjoint from the data used in FakeInstruct.
+AntifakePrompt further includes OOD tasks beyond our primary scope, such as image super-resolution, face spoofing~\cite{roessler2019faceforensicspp}, and inpainting, which stress both robustness and generalization.
+Table~\ref{tab:generalization} presents results across 17 image generators, including six unseen and 11 unseen ones.
+Both FakeScope variants achieve superiority across all 17 generators and outperform all baselines on the unseen subset, indicating strong generalization to novel content and generation techniques.

-Furthermore, we analyze model stability by plotting detection accuracy as a function of the decision threshold ($\in (0,1)$) for each method, thereby assessing their sensitivity to threshold selection across different generators.
-In Fig.~\ref{fig:acc-threshold}, a separate curve is shown for each forensic detector by averaging detecting accuracy across all generators in each dataset.
-Unlike AUC and mAP, the accuracy (Acc) is highly sensitive to threshold variation, and models with unstable performance may suffer under suboptimal thresholds, leading to less robustness.
-It can be observed from Fig.~\ref{fig:acc-threshold} that both versions of FakeScope exhibit highly consistent peak accuracy across different datasets and maintain stable performance over a broad range of threshold values.
-In contrast, other models show considerable variability in optimal accuracy across datasets and are overly sensitive to specific threshold settings.
-This indicates that FakeScope possesses prominent robustness towards forensic threshold across different datasets and generators, thereby enhancing its applicability in real-world scenarios.
+We further evaluate stability by plotting detection accuracy as a function of the decision threshold ($\in (0,1)$), measuring sensitivity to threshold selection across generators.
+In Fig.~\ref{fig:acc-threshold}, each curve is obtained by averaging accuracy over all generators in each dataset.
+Unlike AUC and mAP, accuracy is highly threshold-dependent; unstable detectors can degrade substantially under suboptimal thresholds.
+As shown in Fig.~\ref{fig:acc-threshold} both FakeScope variants exhibit consistent peak accuracy and remain stable over a wide threshold range.
+In contrast, competing methods show larger shifts in their optimal thresholds and greater performance volatility.
+This suggests FakeScope is less sensitive to threshold choice across datasets and generators, improving robustness in real-world settings.